Workday vs SuccessFactors vs Oracle

-This will be a living post and we will continue to update as we have time to collect thoughts on each vendor and as we complete integrations to new vendors.
-Not every source we work with will be listed here but we'll cover the majors ones that we often work with.
+This vendor-by-vendor comparison will be a living post and we will continue to update as we have time to collect thoughts on each vendor and as we complete integrations with new vendors.
+Not every source we work with will be listed here but we'll cover the major ones that we often work with.

 Below I'll share our experience with highlights from each system and how they align with creating a people analytics warehouse.
 Some are better than others from a data perspective and there's certainly some vendors that are yet to understand that access to data is already a core requirement of buyers looking at any new technology.

 A Quick Note on HRIS Platform Ratings

 Ratings are provided as an anecdotal and unscientific evaluation of our experience in gaining access to, maintaining, and working with the data held in the associated systems.
 They are my opinions.]

 If you would like to make use of any of our integrations in a stand-alone capacity, we now offer a data warehouse only product where you utilize just our data pipeline and modelling engine to extract and transform data into a data warehouse hosted by One Model or your own data warehouse.
 We'll be releasing some more public details soon but you are a company that likes to roll your own analytics, visualizations, and just need some help with the data side of the house, we can certainly help.
 Contact Us

 - Method - API for standard objects, built-in reporting for custom objects (via reporting-as-a-service, or "RaaS")